Toronto City Mission’s Policy on Accessibility for Ontarians with a Disability

 - Providing access to the premises as far as possible by reasonable accommodation

-- Providing access to information in a format that accommodates a Disability as reasonable
+- Providing access to written information and other forms of communication in a format that accommodates a Disability as reasonable

 - Respecting the dignity of disabled individuals